 This focal point helps create a feeling of intimacy on a property of immense proportions. “[Augusta] seems massive, big-scale,” Ogilvy explained.
 “Big wide fairways, big bunkers.
 But it’s intimate because everything comes back.
 You realize that everything is kind of close.”
 This closeness, according to Ogilvy, produces the renowned intensity of the Masters: “You always feel like part of the whole show; you’re never separated out to one spot way away from everything else.”

 Perhaps this is why players say the roars on Masters Sunday are different.
-It’s not simply that the crowd is excited; it’s that everyone is, so to speak, within shouting distance of each other.
+It’s not simply that the crowd is excited; it’s that everyone is, so to speak, within shouting distance of one another.

-Many aspects of Augusta National’s design have changed since 1933.
-The strategies of the holes, the aesthetics of the bunkers, the shapes of the greens—a lot has shifted.
+Many aspects of Augusta National’s design have evolved since 1933.
+The strategies of the holes, the aesthetics of the bunkers, the shapes of the greens—a lot has changed.
 Informed observers tend to agree with the blunt assessment of Golf Club Atlas: “To call it a MacKenzie course is false advertising.”
 Yet with just a few exceptions, MacKenzie and Jones’s 1933 routing remains.
-So this morning, whenever a player backs off a shot as a roar reverberates through the Augusta pines, take a moment to thank the good doctor and his mastery of routing.
+So today, whenever a player backs off a shot as a roar reverberates through the Georgia pines, take a moment to thank the good doctor and his mastery of routing.